karakusfurkan/Kernel_SVM-Machine_Learning/README.md

-Support Vector Machine example about predicting the clicked ads by estimated salary  with Python
+Kernel Support Vector Machine example about predicting the clicked ads by estimated salary  with Python

+SVC(kernel = "rbf") used and will be added the others.

 This is the SVM test results.
 Correlation matrix's result is: <br>
 [[64 4 <br>